 A regional conservation partnership in the West where ranchers, environmentalists, energy producers, and public agencies are working toward voluntary, incentive-based, bottom-up restoration of the sagebrush steppe biome.

 Along the sandy banks of the Wisconsin River are 2,000 acres of private land, adjacent to Aldo Leopold's 'Shack' and family farm.
-It's an early success story of voluntary conservation.
-The success led to expanding Sand County Foundation’s scope to working lands across the United States.
+It's an early success story of simple, low-cost, voluntary conservation.
+The demonstrated commitment of farmer neighbors to conserve their lands around Leopold's Shack led to Sand County Foundation’s private conservation leadership on working lands across the United States.

 Pay-for-Performance is a targeted approach to investing limited conservation program funding.
 Instead of paying for specific farm practices, it calculates farmer payments based on the net environmental improvement.
 Pay-for-Performance uses dollars to achieve specific environmental outcomes.